BhavanaVuttunoori/linux-git-cheatsheet/readme.md

 10. cat - display file contents
 11. grep - search for text in files
 12. head - display first lines of a file
+13. tail - display last lines of a file